williamlamjy/mTracker/docs/UserGuide.md

 mTracker$>
 ```

-By following the instructions above, a new stock would be added and an acknowledgement message would appear.
+By following the instructions above, a new stock would be added, and an acknowledgement message would appear.
-Following the usage example above we would see the following message:
+Following the usage example above would produce the following message:
 ```
 	[S]IBM
 ```